 Cibiem is a medical device company leveraging its proprietary, minimally invasive, catheter-based approach focused on Carotid Body Modulation (CBM) for the treatment of sympathetic nervous system-mediated diseases such as hypertension, heart failure, diabetes and renal failure.
 The company was co-founded by Mark Gelfand and Howard R. Levin, M.D., the proven team of innovators and entrepreneurs behind Coridea.
 The company is backed by top-tier venture investors Third Rock Ventures and SV Life Sciences.

-MyoKardia, Inc. is a clinical-stage biopharmaceutical company based in Brisbane, California, focused on developing targeted therapies for rare cardiovascular diseases, particularly genetic heart conditions.
-Established in 2012, the company is dedicated to addressing the medical needs of patients with heritable cardiomyopathies and genetically-driven heart failure resulting from biomechanical defects in cardiac muscle contraction.
-Its lead product candidate, Mavacamten, is an orally administered allosteric modulator of cardiac myosin currently undergoing Phase III clinical trials for hypertrophic cardiomyopathy (HCM).
-MyoKardia is also developing Danicamtiv, a small molecule that has completed early-stage trials for dilated cardiomyopathy.
-Additionally, the company has several preclinical programs, including MYK-224 and ACT-1, aimed at treating various forms of diastolic dysfunction.
-As of late 2020, MyoKardia operates as a subsidiary of Bristol-Myers Squibb Company.
+MyoKardia, Inc. is a clinical-stage biopharmaceutical company dedicated to discovering, developing, and commercializing targeted therapies for rare cardiovascular diseases, particularly heritable cardiomyopathies and genetically-driven heart failure.
+Founded in 2012 and headquartered in Brisbane, California, the company focuses on addressing biomechanical defects in cardiac muscle contraction.
+Its lead product candidate, Mavacamten, is an orally administered allosteric modulator of cardiac myosin currently in Phase III clinical trials for hypertrophic cardiomyopathy (HCM).
+Additionally, MyoKardia is developing Danicamtiv, a small molecule that has completed Phase I and IIa trials for dilated cardiomyopathy.
+The company's preclinical pipeline includes programs targeting hypercontractility and impaired relaxation in HCM, as well as treatments for diastolic dysfunction.
+As of November 2020, MyoKardia operates as a subsidiary of Bristol-Myers Squibb Company.

 CytomX Therapeutics is an early stage, privately-funded biotechnology company developing Probodiesâ„¢, proteolytically-activated antibodies.
 Probodies, by their ability to site-direct the activity of antibodies, will result in an improved therapeutic index for validated targets as well enable the drugging of targets with broad tissue expression.
 Their mission, alone and with the help of partners, is to provide patients with more effective and less toxic therapies for severe illnesses such as cancer and inflammatory diseases.